spattanaik-create/dumm_proj1/dojo-app/README.md

 4. Open your web browser and navigate to [http://localhost:8000](http://localhost:8000).

-You should see the application running.
+You should see the application running with the legacy Dojo 1.6 interface.